OmarSalemDMET/Airport_Arrival_Flights/README.md

 - **Excel File:**
   Ensure that `arrivals.xls` is present in the project root for the conversion functions to work properly.

-## License

-*This project is currently not licensed.*
-If you wish to apply an open-source license (e.g., MIT License), add a LICENSE file to the repository.

 ## Acknowledgements